HOME

 History & Status of the Fishery

-McQuade Lake is a small lake located about eight miles east of Hibbing, MN off County Road #592.
-The lake is included in ecological lake class 19.
-Lakes in this class are small and shallow with moderately hard water.
+McQuade Lake is a small lake located about eight miles east of Hibbing, Minnesota off County Road #592.
 McQuade Lake is 164 acres with a littoral area of 157 acres (96%) and a maximum depth of 21 feet.
 It has very hard water (alkalinity=148) and high phosphorus fertility (0.071 ppm).
 The water has a slight bog stain and Secchi disk readings of four to five feet.
-The lake receives water from a creek flowing from Buhl, MN and outlets to the St. Louis River.
+The lake receives water from a creek and outlets to the St. Louis River.

-The Minnesota Pollution Control Agency has calculated a Carlson Trophic Status Index of 59 from data collected from 2003 to 2012, indicating a eutrophic state (cf.pca.state.mn.us).
-Eutrophic lakes often produce algae blooms that may be a nuisance for land owners and recreators.
+The Minnesota Pollution Control Agency has calculated a Carlson Trophic Status Index of 59 from data collected from 2003 to 2017, indicating a eutrophic state (cf.pca.state.mn.us).
+Eutrophic lakes often produce algae blooms that may be a nuisance for landowners and recreators.
 MPCA listed the overall condition as "Not always suitable for swimming and wading due to low clarity or excessive algae caused by the presence of nutrients such as phosphorus in the water".

 What is the average air temp for McQuade Lake?

 Looking forward to your next adventure at McQuade Lake?
 Don't forget to plan ahead!
 Weather can be unpredictable, but we've got you covered.
-On average, air temperatures during this time of year range from a high around 49°F (9°C) to a low around 26°F (-3°C).
+On average, air temperatures during this time of year range from a high around 72°F (22°C) to a low around 48°F (9°C).
 Of course, these are just historical averages, so be prepared for anything Mother Nature throws your way.
 For the most up-to-date weather information, be sure to check out our Weather Bar located at the top of this page.

 Are there any state parks near McQuade Lake?